top of page

 ⬇︎

-Comparison creates the illusion that progress only counts if it matches someone else's pace.
+Comparison creates the illusion that progress only counts if it matches the pace of another person.

 #2